Emergency First Aid at Work (EFAW)

 All content reflects the Resuscitation Council UK 2025 Resuscitation Guidelines and current HSE guidance throughout.
 Topics covered include:

-Every course is also built to include your industry-specific common injuries and your organisation’s incident reporting systems as standard.
+Every course is also built to include your industry-specific common risks and your organisation’s incident reporting systems as standard.

 How the Course Is Delivered